 Factors in Calculating Vinyl Siding Cost

-The typical range of costs for vinyl house siding is between $6,074 and $16,369, averaging out to $11,109 nationwide, according to HomeAdvisor.
-This range represents many variables, some of which you’ll get to choose, and some of which are less flexible.
-Less expensive isn’t always better if you’re sacrificing the quality of materials or labor.
-Still, a realistic understanding of the cost factors will make it easier for you to plan an accurate budget and prevent you from having to make snap decisions that cost more than expected.
+According to Dunn, “Vinyl siding has the lowest installed cost of any home exterior cladding material, giving homeowners lasting curb appeal and value from day one.”
+Even at this lower price point, vinyl siding has a wide cost range that represents many variables, some of which the homeowner will get to choose, and some of which are less flexible.
+Less expensive isn’t always better if homeowners are sacrificing the quality of materials or labor.
+Still, a realistic understanding of the cost factors will make it easier for homeowners to plan an accurate budget and prevent them from having to make snap decisions that cost more than expected.

 Home Size and Design